Developing HR Fundamentals - October 26 & 27, 2022 (IN-PERSON)

 - Participants will be able to participate in an online benefits session after the program ends

 Thursday, October 27:

 9:00am – 12:00pm

-Welcome Back & Module 3: Compliance and Employment Law
+Welcome Back & Module 3: Employment Law Basics

 This session provides participants with key facts about federal, state, and local legislation with which organizations must comply; reducing risk in organizations when rules and regulations are followed.
 This key module enables for an improved understanding of the responsibility of HR as it relates to various legislation and regulations.

 - Conducting and using background checks

 Presenter - Gina Abudi, President, Abudi Consulting Group, LLC